-The British Canoeing Awarding Body Coach Award is an entry point qualification and offers discipline specific pathways across all disciplines.
+The British Canoeing Awarding Body Coach Award is the entry point coaching qualification and offers discipline specific pathways across all disciplines.

 Coach Award Overview